deeprob/bioinfo-tutorial/0_environments_and_conda/README.md

 # Setting up Conda

-[Miniconda Download](https://docs.conda.io/en/latest/miniconda.html)
+TODO: create a bash script to download and setup conda [Miniconda Download](https://docs.conda.io/en/latest/miniconda.html)

 After using the download above, you can verify that Conda is installed on your system by typing **$ conda info**